rainbow-me/rainbowkit/.changeset/eight-trains-fly.md

 '@rainbow-me/rainbowkit': patch
 ---

-Add `termsOfServiceUrl` to the `appInfo` property in `RainbowKitProvider`, which displays your dapp's ToS at the bottom of the connection modal's welcome screen.
+Add `termsOfServiceUrl` and `disclaimerUrl` to the `appInfo` property in `RainbowKitProvider`, which displays your dapp's ToS and diclaimer at the bottom of the connection modal's welcome screen.